+A preparatory hearing is scheduled not later than thirty days as of the date of receipt of the confirmed indictment, and/or not later than fifteen days if the defendant is in detention.
 The president of the panel will schedule a preparatory hearing not later than 30 days if the defendant is in detention, or 60 days if the defendant is at liberty, counting from the date of receipt of the confirmed indictment by the court.

-If the president of the panel does not schedule a preparatory hearing within the time limit referred to in paragraph 1 of this Article, he will notify thereof the president of the court, who will undertake measures for the preparatory hearing to be scheduled immediately.
+If the president of the panel does not schedule a preparatory hearing within the time limit referred to in paragraph 1 of this Article, or does not schedule a trial, he will notify thereof the president of the court, who will undertake measures for the preparatory hearing to be scheduled immediately.